Contact us with additional questions.

 Titanstraps need enough tension, so the load is secure and the flange/tooth of the buckle is tightly seated into the hole of the strap.
 If you can slide your fingers between the strap and the object you’re trying to secure, it’s too loose.
 We recommend always using two straps for critical loads, such as ladders on vehicle racks.
 For more instruction, watch the video at: www.youtube.com/titanstraps.

-Super Straps are a lighter duty strap with a Working Load Limit of 60lbs.
+Utility Straps are a lighter duty strap with a Working Load Limit of 60lbs.
 They’re ideal for home owners with projects around the house, recreationalists, mariners, skiers and anyone needing a handy tie-down.
-The Industrial Super Straps are a stronger version of the Super Strap and have a Working Load Limit of 70lbs.
+The Industrial Straps are a stronger version of the Utility Strap and have a Working Load Limit of 70lbs.
 The Industrial series are wider and thicker, and ideal for people that use TitanStraps on a daily basis on the job or individuals that need something beefier for a particular task.

 TitanStraps remain pliable and semi-stretchy in frigid temperature extremes.
 However, like any polymer, the strap will become less stretchy as the temperature drops below freezing.